pingcap/docs-dm/en/enable-tls.md

 ### Enable encrypted data transmission for downstream TiDB

-1. Configure the downstream TiDB to use encrypted connections according to [Configure TiDB to use encrypted connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-tidb-to-use-encrypted-connections).
+1. Configure the downstream TiDB to use encrypted connections.
+For detailed operatons,  refer to [Configure TiDB to use encrypted connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-tidb-to-use-encrypted-connections).

 2. Set the client certificate in the task configuration file: